himanshunikhare-zz/django-jenkins-connectivity/README.md

 # Docker Django Connectivity

-A simple Django Application build over Docker to test connectivity between docker and jenkins
+A simple Django Application build over Docker to test connectivity between Docker and Jenkins

 The application uses PostgreSQL and Python3 image from docker hub and has a very simple interface to show a list of elements and to store something in DB.